 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

-You’ll stop making National Insurance Contributions when you reach state pension age, so you won’t pay NI on any pension payments or other income.
+You’ll stop making National Insurance Contributions when you reach state pension age, so you won’t normally need to pay NI on any pension payments or other income.
 You might still have to pay income tax though, if your taxable income exceeds the personal tax allowance.

-You won’t continue to make NI contributions once you reach state pension age, although you may still have to pay Class 4 NI for the remainder of that tax year if you are self-employed and your earnings hit the threshold.
+You won’t continue to make NI contributions once you reach state pension age, although you may still have to pay Class 4 NI for the remainder of the tax year in which you retire if you are self-employed and your earnings hit the Class 4 NI threshold (also known as the Lower Profits Threshold – £12,570).

-Some people retire before the retirement age.
+Plenty of people retire before state retirement age.
 It might be possible to receive your pension early if you have one through your employer or if you have a private pension as a self-employed person.
 You’ll be able to check this with your employer or pension scheme provider, but be aware that there might sometimes be tax implications for taking money out of your pension pot early.

 Early retirement might also mean that the amount of state pension you eventually receive is less.
 This is because you might not have made enough NI contributions.
 You can check your National Insurance record online using your Personal Tax Account to see how many qualifying years of contributions you have made.